metaskills/minitest-spec-rails/README.md

 ### Matchers

-I highly suggest that you stay away from matchers.
-MiniTest::Spec yields alone gives you all the tools you need to write good tests.
-Doing so will make your code's tests live longer as matchers are a slippery slope.
-So stay away from things like `.should ==` and just write `.must_equal` instead.
-However, if matchers are your thing, I recommend the [minitest-matchers](https://github.com/zenspider/minitest-matchers) gem.
+**I highly suggest that you stay away from matchers** since MiniTest::Spec gives you all the tools you need to write good tests.
+Staying away from matchers will make your code's tests live longer.
+So my advice is to stay away from things like `.should ==` and just write `.must_equal` instead.
+However, if matchers are really your thing, I recommend the [minitest-matchers](https://github.com/zenspider/minitest-matchers) gem.
 You can also check out the [valid_attribute](https://github.com/bcardarella/valid_attribute) gem built on top of minitest-matchers.

 ```ruby
 describe Post do